 - If yes, how and why will grow the bottom line?
 (I've got an opinion here)

 3. Understand the impact of the user's access experience on your bottom line

 In my opinion, this is the most important and often overlooked step.
 As you can personally attest, complex user experiences negatively impact productivity.
-Users need access to be quick and easy.
-Poor user experiences, such as complex sign-on processes and lengthy login times, slows users and decreases their productivity.
+Users need quick, easy access.
+Poor user experiences, such as complex sign-on processes and lengthy login times, slow users and decreases their productivity.